Sasura Ghara Zindabad

-Sasura Ghara Zindabad is a 2010 Oriya film written directed by Sanjay Nayak.
-The film revolves around the three sons-in-law.
+Sasura Ghara Zindabad is a 2010 Oriya film written and directed by Sanjay Nayak.
+The film revolves around three sons-in-law.
 The film achieved the rare distinction of entering the Limca Book of Records for having approval of censorship as one of two films by the same producer, director, cinematographer and hero, along with the film Dil Tate Deichi on the same day.

 Plot

 The story is about three sons-in-law.
 The youngest of them is Raja, played by Sabyasachi Mishra.
-The middle son-in-law is Hadu Patnaik, while the eldest of them being Arvind.
-These three marry to the daughters of the rich industrialist Biren Mishra.
+The middle son-in-law is Hadu Patnaik, while the eldest of them is Arvind.
+These three marry the daughters of the rich industrialist Biren Mishra.
 The three heroines are Mayuri, Deepali and Megha.
 The father-in-law has two wives, played respectively by Puspa Panda and Snigdha Mohanty.
-Apparently, the eldest two of the sons-in-law are living off the property of their father in law, sitting idle.
-When the third son-in-law arrives in the scene, who is a petty thief, he quickly changes the situation.
+Apparently, the eldest two of the sons-in-law are living off the property of their father-in-law, sitting idle.
+When the third son-in-law arrives on the scene, who is a petty thief, he quickly changes the situation.